 Treatment at our Norwalk office progresses in stages.
 Initially, the focus is on reducing the often intense pain that can make working and sleeping difficult.
 This is done by reducing the inflammation that builds up around injured body parts.
-As you start to feel somewhat better, we want to make sure the muscles can heal with their full range of motion.
+The whipping motion of a car accident also causes the spinal bones to develop misalignments.
 We use adjustments and sometimes massage in this phase.
 A risk after a car accident is that the muscles and ligaments heal tighter than they were before.
 This can permanently limit your ability to move the way you are used to.
 Finally, exercise is added to bring everything back to its original strength.
 The ultimate goal being to return you completely back to pre-accident condition.

 Make an Appointment